pradeesh2703/codesoft/README.md

 # codsoft
-hi,i'm pradeesh.L, I have done this project with so much fun and i want to thank the codesoft for providing me this opportunity
+hi,i'm pradeesh.L, I have done this project with so much fun and i want to thank the codsoft for providing me this opportunity